FiligranHQ/xtm-browser-extension/docs/features.md

 - Results are grouped under a single entry with a "N types" indicator
 - Navigate through all matching types using the same arrow navigation
 - Each type view shows the specific entity details for that type

+### CVE/Vulnerability Detection
+CVEs are detected via regex patterns and can be searched in both OpenCTI and OpenAEV:
+- **Cross-platform detection**: When a CVE like `CVE-2024-1234` is found on a page, it's searched in both platforms
+- **Per-platform settings**: Enable/disable vulnerability detection independently for each platform in Settings → Detection
+- **Performance optimization**: If vulnerability detection is disabled for all platforms, the CVE regex is skipped entirely
+- **Multi-platform results**: CVEs found in both platforms show combined results (e.g., "OCTI (1), OAEV (1)")

 ## Clear Highlights